 5. Use freelensing for macro-level magnification

-Freelensing, while unconventional, can be an excellent addition to your toolkit.
+Freelensing is fun, it’s creative, and it can be an excellent addition to your toolkit.
 By detaching the lens from the camera body, you can create unique backgrounds and artistic light leaks while emphasizing the main subject.

 Table of contents